lorenzopessina/lorenzopessina.github.io/index.md

 </style>

-I am a fifth year PhD student in economics at **Columbia University** in New York.
+I am a sixth year PhD student in economics at **Columbia University** in New York.

 <p class="bottom-space">
 My research focuses on <strong>public economics</strong> and <strong>tax policy</strong>.
 I use administrative data to analyze how firms adapt to changes in the way taxes are collected by the government.